makovstanislav/blog/posts/2022-05-14-creating-first-application.md

 This command launches the application called Coursier that installs the bundle.
 As a whole, these apps consist typical Scala development environment.
 The list of them can be found **[here](https://get-coursier.io/docs/cli-installation)**.
 If you are looking for other ways to set up Scala development environment, e.g. using Brew, see  [Coursier documentation](https://get-coursier.io/docs/cli-installation).

 Let's check if the installation has been successful.
 Run ```scala -version``` in Terminal.
-Once it outputs Scala version and year, everything is fine
+Once it outputs Scala version and year, everything is fine:
 ```
 Scala code runner version 3.1.2 -- Copyright 2002-2022, LAMP/EPFL
 ```
-If you do not receive the needed output, please reboot the computer 💻
+If you do not receive similar output, please reboot your computer 💻

    <img src="/post_assets/2022-05-14-creating-first-application/scala-version.gif" width="600" height="400">